Tronald/CoordinateSharp/README.md

-# CoordinateSharp v1.0.1.1
+# CoordinateSharp v1.1.1.4
-A simple library designed to assist with geographic coordinate format conversions in C#.
-This library is intended to enhance latitudinal/longitudinal displays by converting various input formats to various output formats.
+A simple library designed to assist with geographic coordinate string formatting in C#.
+This library is intended to enhance latitudinal/longitudinal displays by converting various input string formats to various output string formats.
 Most properties in the library are observable, and may be used with MVVM patterns.
+This library can now convert Lat/Long to UTM/MGRS.
 The ability to calculate various pieces of celestial information (sunset, moon illum..), also exist in this library as it is being used for a planning application.

 # Getting Started
 These instructions will get a copy of the library running on your local machine for development and testing purposes.

 ### Prerequisites
-.NET 4.5.1 or greater.
-The required framework will be lowered on the next update.
+.NET 4.0 or greater.

 ### Installing
 CoordinateSharp is now available as a nuget packet from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/)